Anka-S/hata-na-tata/README.md

 - Create the media, static and templates directories in top level of project file in IDE workspace.

-11. A **Procfile** must be created within the project repo for Heroku deployment with the following placed within it: ```web: gunicorn freefido.wsgi```
+11. A **Procfile** must be created within the project repo for Heroku deployment with the following placed within it: ```web: gunicorn hatanatata.wsgi```
 12. Make the necessary migrations again.

 ## Cloudinary API

 Cloudinary provides a cloud hosting solution for media storage.
-All users uploaded images in the FreeFid project are hosted here.
+All uploaded images for the menu items are hosted here.

 Set up a new account at [Cloudinary](https://cloudinary.com/) and add your Cloudinary API environment variable to your **env.py** and Heroku Config Vars.
 In your project workspace: